-I mentioned in another blog post about why I’m choosing to become a holistic health coach, but in this post, I wanted to dive deeper into what exactly is holistic health, how it differs from traditional health, and the need for it in our society.
+I mentioned in another blog post about why I’m choosing to become a holistic health coach.
+In this post, I wanted to dive deeper into what exactly is holistic health.
+I’ll be showing how it differs from traditional health and why we need to consider our own holistic health.

 Physical food are things like how we cook, our physical activity and general health.
 The most prevalent of these is our physical activity.
 How many minutes of cardio are we doing weekly?
 How many times do we go to the gym?
 Are we active throughout the day or are we stationary?
 These are questions holistic health coaches hone in on with their clients when dealing with this aspect of physical food.

 But it would be remiss of me not to mention home cooking as well.
 After all, you cannot out train a bad diet.
 So here we’d ask questions such as: how many times do you cook for yourself at home each week?
 Do you weigh your food?
 Are you cognizant of the ingredients in what you are using?
-Are they organic or non-organic products?
+Which type of products are you using, organic or non-organic?
 If we are mindful about our cooking and weigh out our food most times, or are just generally making healthier choices in the kitchen, then this will go a long way in establishing a lifestyle that is very easy to maintain and one that is great for our bodies.

-These two things together affect our health, but it isn’t just if we are sick or not that we should be concerned with.
-Here, health coaches like to know what kind of supplements individuals are taking.
-Are they getting enough of their macronutrients AND micronutrients?
+Both of these things together affect our health.
+However, what health coaches like to know here is what kind of supplements individuals are taking.
+Are our clients getting enough of their macronutrients AND micronutrients?
 Both of these are important.
 In a nutshell, macronutrients are things like carbs, fats, and proteins.
 Micronutrients are the vitamins and other things like magnesium, zinc, iron, etc.

 How we feed ourselves socially comes from the world around us.
 This includes the relationships we keep, our social life, and our environment at home.
 All of these aspects play a critical role in determining our overall health.